antoinepringalle/poppy-docs/en/programming/rest.md

 Changes the value of a register of a sensor.
 Sensor name and register name are given in the url.
 The new value is given in the body request.

-**:warning: This post request could not be tested because our Poppies only have read-only sensor registers :warning:**
+**⚠ This post request could not be tested because our Poppies only have read-only sensor registers ⚠**

 <b>cURL command example</b>